andyxwq/andyxwq/README.md

 - 👋 Hi, I’m @andyxwq
 - 👀 I’m interested in tech
 - 🌱 I’m currently learning to live
-- 💞️ I’m looking to collaborate on discord server
+- 💞️ I’m looking to collaborate on a discord server app
 - 📫 How to reach me - Join my discord server or message me on ig!
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I like coffe